Mouchel

-Mouchel Group was an infrastructure and business services company headquartered in Woking, United Kingdom.
+Mouchel Group, originally known as L. G. Mouchel & Partners Ltd, was an infrastructure and business services company headquartered in Woking, United Kingdom.
 It provided advisory, design, project delivery and managed services associated with infrastructure and business services across the highways and transportation, local government, emergency services, property, health, education and utility markets across the world.

 In June 2015 Mouchel was purchased by Kier Group for £265 million.
 This included both the Mouchel Infrastructure Services and Mouchel Business Services divisions.
 Subsequently, Mouchel Infrastructure Services was rebranded as Mouchel Consulting, with the Business Services sector falling under the Kier brand.
 Grant Rumbles stepped down as CEO with Haydn Mursell, CEO of Kier Group, assuming the role.
 Kier sold Mouchel Consulting to WSP Global in October 2016 and the Mouchel name was dropped.

 History

 Early history

-Mouchel was founded in Briton Ferry in 1897 by Louis Gustave Mouchel, who arrived in the UK from France with a licence to use the new technique of reinforcing concrete using iron bars that was developed by François Hennebique.
+L. G. Mouchel & Partners Ltd was founded in Briton Ferry in 1897 by Louis Gustave Mouchel, who arrived in the UK from France with a licence to use the new technique of reinforcing concrete using iron bars that was developed by François Hennebique.

-During the first half of the twentieth century, Mouchel developed into a consulting engineering practice, with early work including the Royal Liver Building in Liverpool, London's Earls Court and Royal Victoria Dock, and football stands for Liverpool Football Club and Manchester City Football Club.
+During the first half of the twentieth century, Mouchel developed into a consulting engineering practice, with early work including the Royal Liver Building in Liverpool, Reading Bridge in Reading, London's Earls Court and Royal Victoria Dock, and football stands for Liverpool Football Club and Manchester City Football Club.
 The company also designed the cooling towers for London landmark Battersea Power Station.

 In the 1980s, with the evolution of privatisation and outsourcing in the UK, Mouchel moved into advising local authorities on competitive tendering.
 It floated in June 2002.